acouloir/AndyMilewski-Resume/README.md

 # Andy Milewski - [Resume](topics/resumeMarch2018.md)

 This repo respresents my Resume and my work experience.
-I have been focused on helping Hewlett Packard Enterprise on its journey to benefit from Docker, Containers, Data Orchestration and DevOps.
+I have been focused on helping Hewlett Packard Enterprise on its' journey to benefit from Docker, Containers, Data Orchestration and DevOps.